acjim/angular-html-window/README.md

 # Angular HTML Window
-This is a AngularJS module that provides a draggable and resizable window directive.
+AngularJS module that provides a draggable and resizable window directive.
 Based on https://github.com/rlamana/Ventus

 ## How to use